 There is limited funding for this program.
 Applications will be processed in the order they are received.

-The Heating Fuel Underground Storage Tank Closure Assistance Program was created to perform the removal or closure-in-place of heating fuel underground storage tank systems of 1,100 gallons or less used to store fuel to heat the premises where they are located.
+The Residential Heating Fuel Underground Storage Tank Closure Assistance Program was created to perform the removal or closure-in-place of residential heating fuel underground storage tank systems of 1,100 gallons or less used to store fuel to heat the premises where they are located.

 Funds for the program are provided via appropriation from the Hazardous Substance Cleanup Act (HSCA) fund.
 There is limited funding for this program.
 Funding will be allocated based on the order applications are received and deemed eligible.